strukturag/libheif/README.md

 If this variable is empty, they are loaded from a directory specified in the CMake configuration.
 You can also add plugin directories programmatically.

+### Codec specific notes

+* the FFMPEG decoding plugin can make use of h265 hardware decoders.
+However, it currently (v1.17.0, ffmpeg v4.4.2) does not work correctly with all streams.
+Thus, libheif still prefers the libde265 decoder if it is available.

 ## Encoder benchmark

 A current benchmark of the AVIF encoders (as of 14 Oct 2022) can be found on the Wiki page